DPS Rankings / Tier List for Mists of Pandaria Classic

 Arms Warrior

-Arms Warrior was absolutely dominant all the way through Cataclysm and continues to be a top contender in the beginning of Mists of Pandaria.
+Arms Warrior was absolutely dominant all the way through Cataclysm and continues to be a top contender in Mists of Pandaria.
 Thanks to Colossus Smash Icon Colossus Smash, Arms Warriors have incredible sustained single-target damage along with low cooldown burst windows inside their smash.
 Arms still has some of the best 2-target cleave in the game thanks to Sweeping Strikes Icon Sweeping Strikes, providing them a niche where they're ahead of even the S-tier classes.
 Arms will remain strong throughout the expansion, but will eventually be out-scaled by Fury.
 For now, they remain one of the strongest melee DPS.

 One important addition however, Warriors bring Skull Banner Icon Skull Banner, which is the strongest, stack-able raid DPS cooldown.
 This gives Warriors a slight edge, all other things being equal, when compared to other DPS.